 Google Hotels: Price trackers, clever filters and more…

-Google Flights, to put it lightly, Google Flights revolutionized flight searches in travel.
+To put it lightly, Google Flights revolutionized flight searches in travel.
 Now, Hotels might do the same.
 You can quickly and easily set price alerts for any number of itineraries, destinations and cities with the tap of a button, letting all the hard work of search come right into your inbox without lifting a finger.
 Hopefully, saving you lots of money in the process.

 Google Hotels Interface